Why are Eye Exams Important?

 - Other Eye Diseases: Many eye diseases, such as cataracts and diabetic eye disease, have no obvious symptoms in their early stages.
 Your eye doctor will check the health of your eyes inside and out for signs of early problems.
 In most cases, early detection and treatment of eye diseases can help reduce your risk for permanent vision loss.

-- Other Diseases: Your eye doctor can detect early signs of some systemic conditions and diseases by looking at your eye’s blood vessels, retina and so forth.
-They may be able to tell you if you are developing high blood pressure, high cholesterol or other problems.
-For example, diabetes can cause small blood vessel leaks or bleeding in the eye, as well as swelling of the macula (the most sensitive part of the retina), which can lead to vision loss.
+- Other Diseases: Your eye doctor can detect early signs of some systemic conditions and diseases by looking at your eye’s blood vessels, retina, and so forth.
+They may be able to tell you if you are developing high blood pressure, high cholesterol, or other problems.
+For example, diabetes can cause small blood vessel leaks or bleed in the eye, as well as swelling of the macula (the most sensitive part of the retina), which can lead to vision loss.
 It’s estimated that one-third of Americans who have diabetes don’t know it.
 Your eye doctor may detect the disease before your primary care physician does, especially if you’re overdue for a physical.

 Is Dilation Necessary?